How Much Does A Replacement Conservatory Roof Cost?

 The replacement conservatory roof cost for a polycarbonate roof of size 3000mm x 3000mm would be roughly £2,450 to £2,800 approximately.
 The replacement conservatory roof cost of a glass roof of the same size would be around £2,750 to £3,175 approximately.

 Victorian Conservatory Roof Replacement

 A Victorian conservatory gets its name from the architectural influence of the Victorian era.
-Again it features a square or rectangular shape, one of the sides will feature a bay window.
+It also features a square or rectangular shape and one of the sides will feature a bay window.

-The complex features in the design makes victorian replacement conservatory roof costs that much more expensive.
+The complex features in the design make Victorian replacement conservatory roof costs that much more expensive.

 For a Victorian replacement conservatory roof of a similar size with a glass roof, the replacement conservatory roof cost is £4,800 to £5,530.

 The Edwardian conservatory is easily recognised by its characteristic pitched roof.
 The stunning pitched roof is made up of inclined planes of varying pitches that meet at their highest points at the ridge, forming an inverted V shape.

 One advantage of an Edwardian conservatory roof replacement is that the angle of the pitch can be altered to change the height of the roof to suit…